 4. Describe our entanglements with ‘chemical infrastructures’.
 What do white bodies share and not with indigenous people and other bodies of water?

-“We are enmeshed in these chemical infrastructures,” points out the author (p.
-2) as she names just of few pollutants that become our everyday partner.
+“We are enmeshed in these chemical infrastructures,” Murphy points out (p.
+2) as she names just of few pollutants that become our everyday companions.
 That so though human’s skin, breath or sip.
 “The chemical relations of our embodiment expand out into messy and violent histories of colonialism, racial segregation, and labor, into homemaking, heteropatriarchy, and war.” (p.
 2) The combining marker is that chemical exposures are mostly noted retroactively, when a symptom, a marker appears – then all humans are connected to past yet forecasted future.
 And then all humans are caught up in each other’s conditions (p.
-3) while at the same time actively practicing marginalization through: “environmental racism that concentrate chemical violence in some bodies, and security in others.” (p.
-2) For example by polluting and misusing land, humans are polluted and abused.
+3) albeit unequally! while at the same time actively practicing marginalization through: “environmental racism that concentrate chemical violence in some bodies, and security in others.” (p.
+2) For example by polluting and misusing land, humans living on or near these lands are polluted and abused.
 Environmental Indigenous activism teaches the inseparability of land, water, air, human: “What happens to the water, is a part of what happens to its relations.
 Violence on the Land is violence on bodies.” (p.
 11) Toxic violence is unavoidable, often racist (Indigenous X the Great Lakes), although performed on a certain group, the fall is collective.
 Nevertheless, it differs to whom it is a matter of life and death (p.
 5) and to whom a “personal is political” matter. (p.
 6)

 The state that has been changed under the ecology violence is called alter-embodiment, however it is also a possibility to become and to make something else out of it.